'A New Leaf' (1971) by Elaine May

 Vibe:

 For whatever reason, films like this aren't really made anymore, and it makes me sad.
-"The Grand Budapest Hotel" is probably the most recent film to make me genuinely laugh out loud and before that, "Hail, Caesar!"
+"The Grand Budapest Hotel" (Anderson, 2014) is probably the most recent film to make me genuinely laugh out loud and before that, "What We Do in the Shadows" (Clement and Waititi, 2015).
 Most 21st century comedies disappoint me and I find myself rolling my eyes the entire time instead of laughing.

 And for fuck's sake, filmmakers need to stop making sequels.
-No one needs to see "The Hangover Part II," "Caddyshack II," "The Hangover Part III," etc. No amount of marijuana would make these films funny.
+No one needs to see "The Hangover Part II" (Phillips, 2011), "Caddyshack II" (Arkush, 1988), etc. No amount of marijuana would make these films funny.

 Best time to watch: